Table of Contents

 Social support is used for different types of stressors, from a physical illness such as cancer or stroke to the death of a loved one, discrimination, and many others.
 In addition to reducing stress, social support is associated with health benefits.
 For example, students with social support have better immune systems and this may account for a lower incidence of sickness during stressful academic periods.
 Good social support has also been associated with faster recovery in patients who are suffering from an illness or who have undergone surgery.
 People with a lack of social support are at increased risk of death from illness and suicide.

 A good social support network is more likely to promote happiness, especially if the network is filled with happier people.
 A social support system provides an avenue to disclose stressful feelings and pent-up thoughts, which may be the reason for its positive effects.
-Similarly, it is recognized that involvement in support groups for various problems such alcoholism, drug abuse and grief, have benefits for an individual’s health.
+Similarly, it is recognized that involvement in support groups for various problems such as alcoholism, drug abuse, and grief, have benefits for an individual’s health.

 The quality of social support is important.
 Too much support may lead to overprotection from stressors, which can result in poorer coping strategies.
 Also, in some situations, social networks may encourage negative behaviors such as smoking.